-We are pleased to offer the world’s first effective method to battle infected chronic wounds within our experts network.
+We are pleased to offer the world’s first effective method to battle infected chronic wounds within our expert network.

 Simple – Fast - Safe.

-Experienced physicians, specialized in wound management, are applying a desiccant gel, that rapidly disrupts the infection causing biofilm, pathogens and inflammatory proteins in the wound – thus turning chronic wounds to acute wounds.
+Experienced physicians, specialising in wound management, are applying a desiccant gel, that rapidly disrupts the infection causing biofilm, pathogens and inflammatory proteins in the wound – thus turning chronic wounds into acute wounds.
 It is a unique method for a simple, non-surgical debridement, followed by cleaning and dressing.
 Where needed, local anaesthesia can be considered.
-The unique one-time-treatment is completed within short time and can be performed in outpatient clinics, specialized wound centers or in hospitals.
+The unique one-time-treatment is completed within a short time and can be performed in outpatient clinics, specialized wound centres or in hospitals.

 Fast Treatment and Fast Results

 The biofilm and the residing infection are all addressed within this one application - and the wound healing process starts.
-The product (gel) is applied directly on the wound bed, rinsed off, and wound is bandaged at doctors choice upon.
+The product (gel) is applied directly to the wound bed, rinsed off, and the wound is bandaged upon the doctor's choice.

 Clinical case studies revealed ground-breaking results in its ability to eliminate the infection inside a chronic wound completely.
 Patients, with no healing progress for 6 to 12 months, started to develop clear signs of healing.
-In few very severe cases the application had to be repeated.
+In a few very severe cases, the application had to be repeated.

 Note!
-This unique treatment is solely offered in highly specialized wound centers!.
-Please request the most appropriate center to your requirements.
+This unique treatment is solely offered in highly specialized wound centres!.
+Please request the most appropriate centre for your requirements.
 To initiate, please connect to our case managers by clicking here: Contact us